Andrettin/Wyrmsun/readme.txt

 - 2.7.2
 -----------------------------------------------------------------------

+* AI
+- Improved the AI attack back code.

 * Miscellaneous
 - Minor pathfinding performance improvement.
+- Fixed crash which could happen when a transport ship was destroyed while a unit with a level-up point was inside.

 * Quests
 - Added a new Germanic side-quest, "Slay the Wild Folk at Hlesey".